d-saikrishna/d-saikrishna.github.io/Stories/Stories/longing-love/longing-love.md

 And finally, he was carried out by a few people completely in White.
 I can't see their faces.
 What happened to him?
 I was screaming from the top of my voice to take me along.
 My love has not arrived after that.
 Our jar was forgotten in the home.
 I waited, waited but of no avail.
 I have also lost my smell.

 The door opened after what I feel like ages.
 There is still a sliver of hope in me that my love came for me.
 It was blurry and I cannot see the person.
 As the person came close, I saw that it was the maid.
 I hate her, but the familiarity gave me some respite.
 She was cleaning the home and making it the way it was.
 But what is the home without love?
 It's like a coffee bean without caffeine.
-She came to us at the end.
-She opened the jar, shoveled us with a spoon and flushed us down the drain.
+She came to the jar at the end.
+She opened the jar, shoveled me with a spoon and flushed me down the drain.